An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-where $m$ is the number of middle wires that connect the two spiders on the left hand side of the equality\footnote{This rule can be formalised in a number of different ways but we intentionally present it informally here to give the intuition behind how one might reason more easily about Frobenius structures.}.
-Only having to keep track of the number of open wires and loops in a diagrams greatly reduces the mental load on the mathematician that reasons about this equational theory.
+where $k$ is the number of middle wires that connect the two spiders on the left hand side of the equality.
+As a result, we need only keep track of the number of open wires and loops for any complicated string diagram; this greatly reduces the mental load to reason about this theory.

-The reader will encounter other special cases of Frobenius structures in the literature.
-When a Frobenius structure satisfies the following idempotency law they are called \emph{special} (or sometimes \emph{separable}):